The history of one of Victoria’s best restaurants

 The goal was to create a simple trattoria-like restaurant focused on serving a casual lunch.
-The incredibly well prepared food and efficient service created favourable word of mouth and over time the obscure little eatery gained highly acclaimed industry recognition such as GOLD Best Casual Italian Restaurant Vancouver Magazine, Victoria Chef Of the Year, EAT Magazine and The Urban Peasant James Barber called it the “nicest little Italian restaurant in BC.
+Little they know that not only they were soon serving one the best lunch in Victoria but they also had just created what would become one of Victoria’s best restaurant!
+The incredibly well prepared Italian food and efficient service created favourable word of mouth and over time the obscure little eatery gained highly acclaimed industry recognition such as GOLD Best Casual Italian Restaurant Vancouver Magazine, Victoria Chef Of the Year, EAT Magazine and The Urban Peasant James Barber called it the “Nicest little Italian restaurant in BC.
 Probably in Canada.
 Terrific food.”

 In 2001 the restaurant expanded to include a small bar, a private function room and twenty more seats.
 With the addition of Frances Sidhe, a trained sommelier, Zambri’s dinner service galvanized the restaurant and dinner service was added.
 All of this set the stage for a place where people could sit and drink a glass of prosecco, people watch, try something new or a dish they have come to love.
 Everyone at Zambri’s seems to know each other or feel as if they do.